12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 How to get to Catarata del Toro

-Located in Bajos del Toro, the waterfall is about a 1.5 hour drive from San Jose.
-It is highly recommend to stay near or in Bajos del Toro as there are plenty of day trips to do in the close surroundings.
+Located in Bajos del Toro, the waterfall is about a 1.5-hour drive from San Jose.
+It is highly recommended to stay near or in Bajos del Toro as there are plenty of day trips to do in the close surroundings.
 You can for example easily combine a stay in Bajos del Toro with visiting Poas volcano and the other waterfalls in Bajos del Toro.
 The entrance fee for Catarata del Toro is $14.

 Book your tour to La Paz waterfall gardens including Poas volcano here